GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 Chrome's offline page easter egg is one of the worst-kept secrets in history (`[citation needed]`, but claim made for the dramatic effect).
-If you press the <kbd>space</kbd> key or, on mobile devices, tap the dinosaur, the offline page becomes an actually playable arcade game.
+If you press the <kbd>space</kbd> key or, on mobile devices, tap the dinosaur, the offline page becomes a playable arcade game.
-You might be aware of the fact that you do not actually have to go offline when you feel like playing: In Chrome, you can also just navigate to `chrome://dino`, or, for the geek in you, browse to `chrome://network-error/-106`.
+You might be aware that you do not actually have to go offline when you feel like playing: in Chrome, you can just navigate to `chrome://dino`, or, for the geek in you, browse to `chrome://network-error/-106`.
 But did you know that there are currently